oxidecomputer/rfd-site/README.md

 The site is built with [Remix](https://remix.run/), a full stack React web framework.
-[rfd-api](https://github.com/oxidecomputer/rfd-api) collects the RFDs from `oxidecomputer/rfd` stores it in a database, and serves it through an HTTP API, which this site uses.
+[rfd-api](https://github.com/oxidecomputer/rfd-api) collects the RFDs from `oxidecomputer/rfd`, stores them in a database, and serves them through an HTTP API, which this site uses.
 RFD discussions come from an associated pull request on GitHub.
 These are linked to from the document and displayed inline alongside the text.